ugate/releasebot/README.md

 ###Commit:

-Once the releasebot task has been registered commit datails are captured and made available via `grunt.config.get('releasebot.commit')`
+Once the releasebot task has been registered commit datails are captured and made available via `releasebot.config('releasebot.commit')` (synonymous with `grunt.config.get('releasebot.commit')` when using Grunt)

 ```js
 {